firreram/podcast-player/README.md

 Users can register and login.
 Some users are "creators" meaning they can create podcasts inserting audio tracks.
 Comments can be posted on the single episodes.
-Moreover a simple category filter and search bar are implementing using JavaScript.
+Moreover a simple category filter and search bar are implemented using JavaScript.
 ![Podcast Player Screenshot](homepage.JPG)
 ![SecondScreenshot](playpage.JPG)